theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 ## Customizing Your `tailwind.extension.json` File

-- `ConfigurationFile`: The relative path to your configuration file (i.e. `tailwind.config.js`).
+- `ConfigurationFiles`: The relative path to your configuration files (i.e. `tailwind.config.js`).
 This will be parsed for IntelliSense purposes.
+	- `IsDefault`: The first configuration file with this set to `true` will be configured as the default.
+If no default is defined, the first configuration file (regardless of its value) will be set as default.
+	- `ApplicableLocations`: The base **directories** in which the configuration file takes effect.
+This will be used for both IntelliSense and builds, so ensure that your input css file is located in the correct directory.
 - `BuildFiles`: A list of files (relative paths) to build when the project is built.
 This is useful if you have multiple CSS files that need to be built.
     - `Input`: The input css file.
 Each input file may only have one output file.
 	- `Output`: The output css file.